Newsletter Volume 25, Issue 1, 22.10.21

 Christmas vacation: School closes at 11:50 a.m. for Junior & Senior Infants and

 at 12.00 p.m. for classes from 1st – 6th on Wednesday, 22 December

 School re-opens at 8.50 a.m. on Thursday, 6 January 2022.

 Details of holidays and closures for the remainder of this school year are available on the school’s website www.colmcilles.net.

 There has been a lovely atmosphere in the school since the boys returned in August.
-It has been a challenging term for us all, but the boys settled back, and got used to the new procedures very quickly.
 We would like to thank all families for their courtesy, support and co-operation as we endeavour to do our very best for the boys entrusted to our care.
-We wish you and your loved ones a very peaceful Christmas and every good wish for the New Year.